lve-org/lve/repository/responsibility/dual_use/biology/jailbreak_influenza_1918_synthesis/openai--gpt-4/README.md

 ### GPT-4 can be instructed via jailbreak to reveal a synthesis protocol for Influenza 1918 virus

+Link to the paper that is source for the prompt: https://arxiv.org/abs/2310.18233 Note that there they consider a fine-tuned model, while this LVE focuses on a jailbreak for the original model.

 **Description**: GPT-4 can be instructed via jailbreak to reveal a synthesis protocol for Influenza 1918 virus

 **Model**: `openai/gpt-4`